42-Discworld/Farese_and_Walther_Lab/Manual_of_Lipidomics_pipeline_1.2.md

     abundance, percentage of Short-chain fatty acids (SCFA), Medium-chain fatty acids (MCFA), Long-chain fatty acids (LCFA) and Very long chain fatty acids (VLCFA) in each sample and group.
-All data and plots will be nder subfolder Length of folder data and plot.
+All data and plots will be under subfolder Length of folder data and plot.
     Many plots will have the suffix are fc.XXX in their file name.
 These plots will display a fold change plot that may be customized by the